krysalead/um.backend/readme.md

 - open interfaces/config.ts
 - add your configuration sturcture as you like
 - open the production.ts
-- add your default value and use an en variable to get something from the server, never leave production information in this file.
+- add your default value and use a env variable to get something real value for each server, never leave production information in this file.

 Switching the configuration is simple as setting ENV environement variable